Lramseyer/vaporview/API_DOCS.md

 ## Netlist View and Displayed Signals View

 Context menu items can be added to the netlist view and displayed signals view.
 View IDs are listed below.
 Tree Item [netlist element] attributes are also outlined.
 However, keep in mind that for constructing a conditional menu, keep in mind that only the **contextValue** can be used for [when clause](https://code.visualstudio.com/api/references/when-clause-contexts) statements.
-However, when a command is called, all attributes are visible in an event object if passend into the first argument of the command handler function.
+However, when a command is called, all attributes are visible in an event object if passed into the first argument of the command handler function.

 See [Tree Item API docs](https://code.visualstudio.com/api/references/vscode-api#TreeItem) for details